daviwil2/rtsp-to-jpeg/README.md

 I use pm2 to run the app automatically on boot.

-You can also create virual IP Cams in Homey and specify the URI for on-demand viewing of snapshots (or testing obvs).
+You can also create virtual IP Cams in Homey and specify the URI for on-demand viewing of snapshots (or testing obvs).